openvinotoolkit/openvino/docs/model_server/README.md

 ## Known Limitations

-* Currently, `Predict`, `GetModelMetadata`, and `GetModelStatus` calls are implemented using the Tensorflow Serving API.
+* Currently, `Predict`, `GetModelMetadata`, and `GetModelStatus` calls are implemented using the TensorFlow Serving API.
 * `Classify`, `Regress`, and `MultiInference` are not included.
 * `Output_filter` is not effective in the `Predict` call.
 All outputs defined in the model are returned to the clients.

 ## OpenVINO Model Server Contribution Policy